 Often, your personal touch is not going to be the same with a subtenant as it would be with the original lease-signing tenant.
 If your lease agreement is vague or too broad on subletting, you may give the lease signing tenant too much control over the process.
 This is a mistake.
 In this case, if the subtenant does anything on or to the property that needs legal attention, it is going to be much more difficult to prove fault than it would be with a lease-signing tenant.
 It is therefore crucial to account for any and all possibilities.

 After considering all factors that play into subletting, if you decide to allow subletting, you are going to want to make sure you work this into your lease agreement.
 The things you will want to state in your lease are:

 - Who will be responsible if damage is done to the property during the subletting period

 - Your involvement in approving a subtenant

 The easiest way to manage all of these processes is (shameless plug), property management software.
 Features like online leases and online payments simplify the entire process.
 The way we’ve structured the Innago system makes it painless to add and manage a subletter while maintaining communication and involvement with the original tenant.
 This gives you direct contact to make sure the subletter is taking care of their portion of rent.
 The original lease-signing tenant will still be notified when rent is collected or, more importantly, overdue.
 They become the first line of defense in making sure the payment is made and can even submit payment themselves if necessary.
 At the end of the day, using a platform like Innago, it’s easy to keep your tenants responsible.

 Subletting can add value in more ways than one, but it is essential to have a strong understanding of the risks inherent to the process, and to establish clear rules and responsibilities for when subletting does occur.

-If you like what you’ve read, be sure to subscribe to our blog for future updates.
-And don’t forget to tell us what you think in the comments!
+If you like what you’ve read, be sure to subscribe to our blog for future updates and “Like” us on Facebook.
+Don’t forget to tell us what you think in the comments!